NanShang126/BetterHudwiki-chinese/conditions.md

 only '==', '!=' are available for string types.

 comparison works like this `first >= second`

+# gate
+types: and , or
+`default: and`

+sets the method of the condition.

 # caution
 ## number text